 How to avoid it: Cross reference what Facebook reports with Google Analytics.
 Checking the number of purchases and page views on a day-by-day basis compared to Google Analytics can help you validate the quality of your pixel data.
 An important note to keep in mind is that Google Analytics should report slightly higher numbers of conversions and page views compared to your pixel.
 This is because the pixel will only be able to track events on your site if those users are logged into Facebook.

-How to avoid it: To be sure your catalog is associated correctly, access “catalogs” from the main dropdown and click into “settings”.
+How to avoid it: To be sure your catalog is associated correctly, access “Commerce Manager” from the main dropdown and click into “Settings”.
 From here, find “event sources” and be sure your catalog is associated to the correct pixel.